Maxence-Labesse/AutoMxL/README.md

 # AutoML

-The ambition of this project is to provide a Python library that automate the differents steps of a Machine Learning classification usecase
+The purpose of this project is to provide a Python library that automate the differents steps of a Machine Learning classification usecase
 - Load
 - Audit
 - Clean and process